Accessibility at Pensthorpe

 This access statement does not contain personal opinions as to our suitability for those with access needs, but aims to accurately describe the facilities and services that we offer all of our guests/visitors.

 Former home of BBC Springwatch, Pensthorpe Natural Park is an inland 700 acre reserve, uniquely offering a diverse range of habitats including woodland, wetland and farmland, which attract an abundance of diverse bird, plant and wildlife species.
-Dedicated to protecting British wildlife with its conservation work, visitors can see these projects during their visit including red squirrels, corncrakes, turtle doves and Eurasian cranes.
+Dedicated to protecting British wildlife with its conservation work, visitors can see these projects during their visit including, corncrakes, turtle doves and Eurasian cranes.

 You can also discover five stunning nature-inspired gardens including one of Norfolk’s largest wildflower meadows.
 Unique to Norfolk is the structural beauty of the Millennium Garden, designed by world-renowned landscape designer Piet Oudolf.